 Q: What is the difference between isotopes and allotropes?

 A: Isotopes are forms of the same element with different numbers of neutrons, leading to different atomic masses but identical chemical properties.
 Allotropes, on the other hand, are different structural forms of the same element, leading to different physical and chemical properties.
-For example, oxygen (O₂) and ozone (O₃) are allotropes of oxygen.
+As an example, oxygen (O₂) and ozone (O₃) are allotropes of oxygen.

 Q: Are all isotopes radioactive?